Peach Hand Pies

 a mini peach pie cut open

 For some reason I’ve isolated pie making for the colder winter months, but truthfully, it’s completely silly not to be baking pies all year!
-They’re an excellent way to highlight the fresh fruits of spring and summer, which is how I ended up with this adorable, delicious recipe for peach hand pies.
+They’re an excellent way to highlight the fresh fruits of spring and summer, whether you’re into juicy blueberry hand pies or these adorable, sweet and tender peach hand pies.

 It’s just a quick mix of peaches and sugar in a flaky dough that’s easy to make from scratch.
 They’re truly a celebration of peach flavor, and an easy dessert to make ahead for your next summer cookout.